-The Material Flow diagram allows you to visually define the flow of materials after the mining process has occurred.
+The Material Flow diagram allows you to visually define the flow of materials from source to destination.

-The scenario will not run in XECUTE if the material flow has not been defined.
-If a problem exists in the material flow, the material flow element will appear red.
+The schedule will not run in XECUTE if the material flow has not been defined.
+If a problem exists in the material flow, the material flow element will appear with a red outline, or be coloured red.

 |